This post may contain affiliate links. Please read my disclosure.

 Jump to:

-Recipe Ingredients
+Recipe Notes

-- Garlic - cooking the garlic brings out its flavor.
+- Garlic - Cooking the garlic brings out its flavor.

-- Parmesan cheese - adds some nuttiness and saltiness.
+- Parmesan cheese - Adds some nuttiness and saltiness.

-- Salt and black pepper - enhances the flavor.
+- Salt and black pepper - Enhances the flavor.

-Step-by-Step Instructions
+Step-by-Step Photos

 There are a few ways you can make mashed cauliflower.
 You can either steam or boil the cauliflower for about 15 minutes.
 Or you could roast at 450°F for 20-25 minutes.